edickie/ciftify/README.md

 + add the `ciftify/bin` to your `PATH`
 + add the `ciftify` directory to your `PYTHONPATH`
 + create a new environment variable (`HCP_SCENE_TEMPLATES`) that point to the location of the template scene files
-+ create a new environment variable ('CIFTIFY_TEMPLATES') that points to the location of the data directory.
++ create a new environment variable (`CIFTIFY_TEMPLATES`) that points to the location of the data directory.
 + create an environment variable for the location of your `HCP_DATA`

 ```sh